RodAcevedoF/python_chatbot/README.md

 ## Contributing

-Contributions are welcome — please open issues or PRs.
+Contributions and suggestions are always welcome — please open issues or PRs.

 ## License